lcorndogl/Hackathon-1-HTML-CSS-JavaScript/readme.md

 All of the warnings returned related to versioning, specifically with LET and CONST.

 The HTML and CSS validated without error.

+Bug report FIXED: Casting the lower or upper case to the method that passed red or green classes to the DOM behaved incorrectly, colouring a correct guess red when it's case differed.
+-This bug was fixed with use of toLowerCase in the last stages of development.